THIS-IS-NOT-A-BACKUP/.github/profile/README.md

 ## Hi there 👋.
-This orginatision is created to mirror open-sourced tools, and maintain the histories in case where projects were made unavailable.
+This organisation is created to mirror open-sourced tools, and maintain the histories in case where projects were made unavailable.

 Sync with this template below, replace any fields in `env` to your use cases.